|

 your building uses to be sure.
 Many people use our machines to test

-smoke detectors in new buildings, or to realistically create fake smoke
+smoke detectors in new buildings, or to realistically create artificial

 Do your smoke systems leave a residue?